-Sony Mobile engineers working with Firefox OS, may launch product in 2014Alex Wagner - Deputy Managing Editor, News Desk
+Sony Mobile engineers working with Firefox OS, may launch product in 2014Alex Wagner - Editorial Director of News and Content

 Mozilla announced yesterday that it's already working with Alcatel, LG and ZTE on Firefox OS hardware and that it plans to team up with Huawei later in 2013.
 Now it looks like Firefox OS can add yet another manufacturer to its list of supporters, as Sony Mobile and Telefónica today revealed a multi-year agreement that'll see Telefónica offer Sony's 2013 Android product lineup (like the Xperia Z and Xperia Tablet Z) and also kicks off a collaboration effort to investigate the development of a Firefox OS device.

 The goal of the partnership is to expose Sony's "premium product portfolio" to more people.
 While the announcement is fairly light on details, Sony Mobile Communications product executive Bob Ishida says that Sony engineers are currently working with Firefox OS and HTML5 and that his firm is working with carriers like Telefónica on a project with the goal of launching a product in 2014.